bakdata/hpi-ii-project-2022/README.md

 The website also contains registered announcements of managers’ transactions pursuant to Article 19 of the MAR.
 These announcements describe the transaction details that an executive director (manager) of a company did in the stocks.
 The website holds the transaction information in a one-year time window.
-The first announcement has a message ID of `18204` at the time of this writing.
+The first announcement has a message ID of `18794` at the time of this writing.
+You can find the message ID on this [page](https://portal.mvp.bafin.de/database/DealingsInfo/sucheForm.do).

 ### BaFin crawler